-Step 3: How to end a personal statement
+How to end a personal statement

 Why not have a go at creating your statement now with myPerfectCV?

-Sound confidentProudly highlight your true capabilities - it's essential to present your achievements.
+- Sound confident Proudly highlight your true capabilities - it's essential to present your achievements in your CV personal statement.
 This isn’t the time to downplay the importance of your experience and skills.
 Remember: this might be all the recruiter reads about you - make it interesting!

-- Mention numbers Whether you’re in a sales career or not, numbers help to show recruiters how much you're capable of.
+- Mention numbers Whether you’re in a sales career or not, numbers help to show recruiters how much you're capable of in your CV’s personal profile.
 How many people you’ve managed.
 How many facilities you’ve run.
 How many awards you’ve won.
 Quantifying your experience with numbers is only ever a positive - do it wherever you can.

-Use adjectivesGive your personal profile the energy it deserves by using adjectives to describe yourself and your abilities.
+- Use adjectives All good personal statement examples are descriptive.
+Give your CV personal profile the energy it deserves by using adjectives to describe yourself and your abilities.
 A dull statement that reads like a list won’t turn heads.

-The ideal length for a personal statement is 50 to 200 words maximum.
+- Be clear and concise As with our CV profile examples, the ideal length for a personal statement is 50 to 200 words maximum.
 Note how this accountant’s statement concisely details their fundamental skills, relevant work experience, and future aspirations in a short paragraph:

 “Dependable accounting professional acknowledged for reliability, integrity, and quick-learning ability.
 Highly skilled with an eye for identifying and correcting errors.
 Brings enthusiasm for solving client’s challenges and providing first-class financial services.”

+- Use short, punchy sentences.
 Keep a neutral tone, taking care not to write in the first person.
-An example of this is shown in this excerpt from an academic CV:
+You can see how it’s done in this excerpt from one of our personal statement CV examples:

 “An ambitious and talented professional with a proven academic background in science and valuable experience in teaching and lecturing.
 Possess first-class academic written skills and is also an effective verbal communicator.”